 The most common symptoms of MS that occur during a relapse include:

-- balance, coordination, and dizziness issues
+- balance and coordination issues

 - vision problems

 - reduction in mobility

 Some relapses are mild and do not have a severe impact on daily functioning.
 Others will require hospitalization.

 - numbness or weakness